Must See Denver Attractions

 Red Rocks Amphitheatre and Visitors Center www.redrocksonline.com

 Carved from towering red rock monuments, this 9,000-seat arena is one of the world's most renowned concert venues and has hosted everyone from the Beatles to Bruce Springsteen.
 Listening to a concert here is on the "bucket list" of every true music fan.
-When there's no concert, the Visitor Center has a museum and Performers' Hall of Fame, while the surrounding park has hiking trails that weave in, around and over the colorful red rocks.
+When there's no concert, the Visitor Center has a free museum and Performers' Hall of Fame, while the surrounding park has hiking trails that weave in, around and over the colorful red rocks.
 More Info

 Coors Brewery Tour http://www.millercoors.com/who-we-are/locations.aspx

 "Taste the Rockies!"
 The world's largest brewing site still uses the same Rocky Mountain spring water that Adolph Coors discovered in 1873.
 Free, self-guided tours show every step in the brewing process, and end with free samples for those over 21.
 More Info